 The 10th Amendment of the ARC, which implements the ECN+ Directive,32 has further strengthened the ability of the FCO to cooperate with NCAs from other EU Member States.
 Rules on mutual assistance allow for investigative and enforcement actions taken by the FCO on behalf of other NCAs, including, with regard to inspections, interviews, the notification of preliminary objections and other documents, and the enforcement of decisions imposing fines and periodic penalty payments.

 ii Cooperation outside the ECN

 A relevant example is the cooperation with the US Department of Justice and Federal Trade Commission.
-On 23 June 1976, the US and German governments concluded an agreement on the mutual cooperation in the area of restrictive business practices.
-Based on this agreement, the FCO and the US agencies may exchange information and documents on anticompetitive practices that have an impact on trade in their jurisdictions, send information requests to undertakings based on the other authority's jurisdiction, and consult on investigations relating to the same cartel activity having impact on both jurisdictions.
+On 23 June 1976, the US and German governments concluded an agreement on mutual cooperation in the area of restrictive business practices.
+Based on this agreement, the FCO and the US agencies may exchange information and documents on anticompetitive practices that have an impact on trade in their jurisdictions, send information requests to undertakings based on the other authority's jurisdiction, and consult on investigations relating to the same cartel activity that has an impact in both jurisdictions.

 Jurisdictional limitations, affirmative defences and exemptions

 Except in cases of mutual assistance where it acts on behalf of an NCA from another EU Member State, the jurisdiction of the FCO is restricted to violations of German and EU competition law that have effects on the German territory.
 The FCO tends to interpret this rule broadly and hence asserts jurisdiction even in the case of indirect effects in Germany.
 Consequently, the FCO can – and often does – assert jurisdiction over violations of the cartel ban that take place abroad and by undertakings, associations of undertakings or individuals domiciled outside Germany.